Welcome and thank you for taking some time to read a little bit more about who I am and why I do what I do.

 My early-years experience was deeply animistic and I preferred to spend most of my time in nature engaging the other-than-human and elemental worlds.
 I began spontaneously creating ritual as a child, and I was absolutely absorbed in the plant, earth and elemental realms and all they were teaching me.
 A continuum reality that holds to this day.

-It took many years to understand that I had inherited a wonderful set of ancestral keys in healing, herbology, ritual and ceremony from my mother’s matrilineal line and this has become the primary source of learning about these ways, along with the direct wisdom of my body.
+It took many years to understand that I had inherited a wonderful set of ancestral keys in healing, working with plants, ritual and ceremony from my mother’s matrilineal line and this has become the primary source of learning about these ways, along with the direct wisdom of my body.

 I left my family home at the young age of 13 and moved to Edinburgh to complete my secondary education at the Rudolf Steiner School.
-However, my innate heretical nature and restless spirit resulted in my leaving a couple of years later.
-I chose instead to received formal training in Holistic Bodywork and spent some years living and working in Australia and then South Africa.
+Afterwards, I received formal training in Holistic Bodywork and spent some years living and working in Australia and then South Africa.